Zambia: Official and widely spoken languages

 Factors Influencing Language Shifts and Migration

 Urban migration has significantly reshaped the way people communicate across different regions.
 As populations move from rural to urban areas, the languages they bring with them blend into the local linguistic landscape.
-This shift has led to the evolution of the language spoken in metropolitan centers17.
+This shift has led to the evolution of the language spoken in metropolitan centers.

 Urban Migration and Its Impact on Language Use

 When people migrate to cities, they often adopt the dominant languages of their new environment.
-This trend is evident in the way widely spoken languages like English and Nyanja have expanded in urban areas18.
+This trend is evident in the way widely spoken languages like English and Nyanja have expanded in urban areas.
 These languages become essential for daily interactions, business, and education.

 Migration patterns show that linguistic assimilation is common in urban centers.
-For example, the Ngoni language has seen a decline as its speakers move to cities and adopt other languages18.
+For example, the Ngoni language has seen a decline as its speakers move to cities and adopt other languages.
 This change reflects the broader impact of migration on language practices.

 Understanding these shifts helps explain how language spoken in cities evolves.
 For more insights, explore this comprehensive guide on language and migration.